-A Harvey ball diagram is a beneficial visual tool for making qualitative assessments very quickly.
-Harvey balls diagram consists of multiple circular shapes called Harvey balls, which are partially or fully shaded to show the extent to which an item fulfills particular criteria.
+A Harvey ball diagram is a beneficial visual tool for quickly making qualitative assessments.
+PowerPoint Harvey balls consist of multiple circular shapes, which are partially or fully shaded to show the extent to which an item fulfills particular criteria.
 The unshaded portion of these balls shows how much an item lacks certain criteria, which helps make different decisions when several options are available.

 Harvey Balls chart is a type of state indicator usually used for comparison in presentations and reports.
 You might find this visual tool in several comparison types, such as comparing a product by price, weight, quality, taste, safety, etc.

-As we discussed above, Harvey balls diagrams can be used for different purposes by professionals.
-Business professionals need to do qualitative comparisons and analyses of various types of reports.
-We can use Harvey Balls in PowerPoint –
+As we discussed above, Harvey ball icons can be used for different purposes by professionals.
+Business professionals must do qualitative comparisons and analyses of various reports.
+We can use Harvey Balls in PPT –

-The above project status PowerPoint template shows how you can use Harvey balls to showcase the status of various aspects of your project such as planning, development, testing, etc. This effective visual tool can help you take a quick overview of your project.
+The above project status PowerPoint template shows how you can use Harvey balls to showcase the status of various aspects of your project, such as planning, development, testing, etc. This effective visual tool can help you quickly overview your project.

 Harvey Balls chart compares a particular product or process to assess differences between their characteristics or features.
 While comparing products is often straightforward (price, weight, features), Harvey balls are particularly useful for comparing more qualitative information, such as taste or quality, features, usability, and affordability.

-As you can see in the above template, Harvey balls can be utilized to compare multiple products by listing down the criteria of your decision such as price, UX, quality, etc. You can change the colors of the balls as well as the shaded portions in the Harvey balls.
+As you can see in the above template, Harvey balls PPT can be utilized to compare multiple products by listing down the criteria of your decision, such as price, UX, quality, etc. You can change the colors of the balls and the shaded portions in the Harvey balls.

 Rating and ranking employees is a challenge for human resource professionals and managers.
 Harvey balls are an easy, unbiased way to evaluate employees.
 Most managers aren’t ranking their employees solely on performance.
 Oftentimes, there are other characteristics a manager looks for: potential, work ethic, teamwork, etc.

-There are many ways in which Harvey Balls can help HR professionals showcase the employee performance, status of different initiatives to the senior management.
-The above template is one of the Harvey Balls examples to highlight an employee’s performance.
+There are many ways in which Harvey Balls can help HR professionals showcase the employee performance and status of different initiatives to senior management.
+The above template is one of the Harvey Balls examples highlighting an employee’s performance.

 Advantages of Using Harvey Balls

-There are many advantages of using Harvey Balls in PowerPoint presentations and other documents.
-Let’s take a look at some of the pros of using Harvey Balls.
+Harvey Balls has many advantages in PowerPoint presentations and other documents.
+Let’s look at some of the pros of using Harvey Balls.

 Harvey balls can be a good visual tool for depicting qualitative information.
-Shaded Harvey balls make it easy for the audience to grasp information when presenting how less an item is against another item.
-Similarly, using images instead of numbers can help the audience, who might find large chunks of information confusing.
+Shaded Harvey balls make it easy for the audience to grasp information when presenting how less an item is than another item.
+Similarly, using PowerPoint graphics instead of numbers can help the audience, who might find large chunks of information confusing.

 Instead of using large data tables, you can shrink that information using Harvey Balls in PowerPoint.
-For instance, if you want to compare two things in terms of safety, quality, or market share, you can use Harvey Balls for a quick visual depiction.
+For instance, if you want to compare two things regarding safety, quality, or market share, you can use Harvey Balls for a quick visual depiction.

-The above PowerPoint template is a great example to show very detailed information in very little space using Harvey balls.
+The above business PowerPoint template is a great example of showing detailed information in very little space using Harvey balls.
 This template can be used to showcase your business growth drivers.
 Instead of going into too much detail, a Harvey balls matrix can certainly present a more concise comparison.

-Other than professional presentations, business professionals can use the Harvey balls chart in their long financial reports or other kinds of reports to present qualitative information.
+Besides comparing products, business professionals can use the Harvey balls chart in their long financial reports or other reports to present qualitative information.